AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 </details>

-### 6.3 Create an "editable" ExplicitDenyAll rule above the Greenfield-Rule
+### 6.3 Enabling the ZTNA

+After enabling the Distributed Cloud Firewall, you must activate the **Zero Trust Network Access** methodology by installing an explicit deny rule positioned above the Greenfield-Rule.

 - Create a rule named **ExplicitDenyAll**.